max-kusov/max-kusov/README.md

 ## I'm a junior FrontEnd Developer
 - 💪 I like to write code
-- 💪 I like to the gym
+- 💪 I like the gym

 ### Languages and Tools: